Azdaroth/Azdaroth.github.io/work-with-me/index.md

 <p class="lede">I help founders turn growth plans into product direction, the right team, and working software - and lead the changes alongside them.</p>

+<p>I work remotely, with working-hour overlap agreed for each engagement.</p>

 Choose the situation closest to yours.
 We’ll agree the scope around the decision or change you need to make.

 {% include offer_chooser.html %}